YOO SUN JUNG

 UNDER REVIEW

 Abstract: Many international organizations and multilateral negotiations are criticized as being driven by power politics, which disadvantages less powerful members.
 Does legalization of international institutions help mitigate power asymmetries and the unequal distribution of the benefits of international cooperation?
 I answer this question in the context of the transition from the GATT to the WTO dispute settlement mechanism (DSM).
 Drawing on both game theory and empirical analysis, this paper explores whether the WTO helps weak and poor countries when it comes to disputes with their more powerful counterparts.
 I argue that the legal features of the WTO DSM strengthen the bargaining power of weaker complainants.
 As a result, they have fared better under the WTO than they do under the GATT.
 In addition to that, I argue that the WTO helps smaller and poorer complainants disproportionally.
 The WTO provides poorer and smaller complainants with more gains in trade flows relative to richer and larger complainant countries.
 I test the argument using an original data set on post-dispute trade flows of the disputed products directly listed in each GATT and WTO dispute filed between 1989 and 2015.
-I show that small and poor complainants are more likely than large and rich complainants to increase their exports of the disputed products to the defendant's market after the dispute ends in the WTO relative to the GATT.
+I show that small and poor complainants are more likely than large and rich complainants to increase heir exports of the disputed products to the defendant's market after the dispute ends in the WTO relative to the GATT.
 I also find that the richest complainants (top 2% of the sample) will decrease their post-dispute exports to the defendant in the WTO relative to the GATT.

 IN PROGRESS